About the Project

 - Other topics important to the artist in their experience.

-Our team remains hopeful that it will still be possible to host an in-person, outdoor art exhibit in the future, once it becomes safe again to do so.
+Our team remains hopeful that it will still be possible to host an in-person, outdoor art exhibit for the ExtraVAGanza Project in the future.

 How to Receive a Reusable Menstrual Product

-Follow us on social media (links at bottom of page) to learn about our distribution points for the menstrual cups and cloth pads on campus.
-We are working with University campus partners including the Campus Pantry and Campus Health to ensure that any interested student is able to pick up one free cup or pad, while supplies last.
-Please note that a valid CatCard must be presented in order to redeem, and a short survey will be required.
-Only one item is available per person.
+Follow us on Instagram @uarizona_sustainability (links at bottom of page) to learn about our distribution points for the menstrual cups and cloth pads on campus.
+We plan to give out more items at various tabling and outreach events in 2022.
+We are also working with University campus partners including the Campus Pantry and Campus Health to ensure that any interested student is able to pick up one free cup or pad, while supplies last.
+We hope to offer more information about these distribution points soon, so stay tuned!
+Please note that a valid CatCard will be required in order to redeem, and a short survey will be requested.
+Only one item will be available per person.
 Please bring your own bag if you are able.

 1 GladRags.
 Learn About Cloth Pads and Menstrual Cups.